 This course uses Blackboard for the facilitation of communications between faculty and students, submission of assignments, and posting of grades and feedback.
-The Blackboard course site can be accessed at https://classroom.suny.edu/

 You are responsible for having a reliable computer and Internet connection throughout the term.
 Caution!
 You will be at a disadvantage if you attempt to complete all coursework on a smartphone or tablet.
 It may not be possible to submit the files required for your homework assignments.